canonical/jaas-documentation/tutorial/jaas_basics.rst

 ``juju status –watch 5s –color``

-Once the deployment is finished, you will see the certbot and haproxy units are in an error state.
+Once the deployment is finished, you will see the certbot and HAProxy units are in an error state.
 This is because we still need to obtain a valid certificate for Candid.
 First we will need to get
-the public IP of the haproxy/0 unit:
+the public IP of the ``haproxy/0`` unit:

 ``juju status  --format json | jq '.applications.haproxy.units["haproxy/0"]["public-address"]'``

 Now you will need to go to the `Route 53 dashboard <https://us-east-1.console.aws.amazon.com/route53/v2/home#Dashboard>`_, navigate to the hosted zone for the canonical.domain.com subdomain and select `Create record`.
-We will add an **A** record for candid.canonical.domain.com with the value of the IP of the haproxy/0 unit we obtained in the previous step.
+We will add an **A** record for candid.canonical.domain.com with the value of the IP of the ``haproxy/0`` unit we obtained in the previous step.

 To obtain a valid certificate for Candid we will use an action of the certbot charm.
 Run: